 Given the increasing market demand for wood products, and the devastating impact of deforestation in Kenya, the Kilgoris Project is expanding their 7.5 acre farm to generate in-country income that will guarantee long-term sustainability.
 Their model involves an 8-year planting planting cycle that produces an annual harvest of certified E. grandis (eucalyptus) trees.
 By raising and selling this hardy, drought-tolerant tree and renting out their tractor, the Kilgoris Project will be able to cover annual expenses associated with their schools

-Following the success of EAGLS 2015, PaperSeed is partnering with The Creative Action Institute (formerly ArtCorps) to bring 30 low-income, high-potential girls together for a week of leadership training.
+Following the success of EAGLS 2015 and 2016, PaperSeed is partnering with The Creative Action Institute (formerly ArtCorps) to bring 30 low-income, high-potential girls together for a week of leadership training.

 Despite continued advocacy and countless organizations working on girls’ and women’s leadership and empowerment, African women remain vastly underrepresented in decision-making roles across the continent.
 Young women continue to battle for access to education and struggle to complete their education due to family pressure, societal expectations and access to resources.
 EAGLS seeks to address this issue by providing young women with the skills they need to become future leaders.
 This project strengthens both formal and non-formal education for girls and young women by addressing barriers to access and quality, including gaps in leadership, gender-responsive education environments, and community awareness and support of girls’ rights to education.